Kyriosity/read-write/README+/software/README.md

 ... but the growth of a project will "blow up" the picture in all dimensions ...

-You can propmtly imaginge your own exploded view and here is mine ...
+You can easily imagine your own exploded view and here is mine ...

 THUMBNAIL